omegasenior/topbiketoursportugal/content/tours/downtown-and-sightseeing-bike-tour.md

 tourcategory:
   - Bike
 tags:
-  - city tours
+  - city tour
+  - biketour
-  - porto
+  - Porto
-  - oporto
+  - North
-  - bicycle tours porto
+  - touring bicycle
 meta:
   description: >-
     Speed, urban history, gardens and other green areas are to be taken in this